student-to-software-engineer/student-to-software-engineer/docs/2-landscape-of-tech-employment/1-academia/index.md

 Across North America, some high schools offer AP Computer Science or teach Python and Java as early as Grade 10, while others offer no programming instruction whatsoever.

 Similarly, while programs like the International Baccalaureate (IB) or Advanced Placement (AP) exist, they are not universally recognized.
 Even students who complete these advanced high school courses often find that universities do not allow them to skip introductory material.

-The result is a fragmented pipeline: incoming university students might have vastly different levels of experience, and yet unless they go to one of the best schools on the continent, they are forced into a one-size-fits-all curriculum with few options for acceleration.

 ### Increased Lack of Tech Literacy